karibbov/dl-competition-2021/README.md

 # Computer Vision model training with Auto-ML

-This is a deep learning competition project from Fall 2021.
+This was a deep learning [competition](https://ml.informatik.uni-freiburg.de/teaching/ws2021/foundations-of-deep-learning/#colophon) submission in Fall 2021.
 It includes:
 - Code for supervised and contrastive-loss based self-supervised CNN training
 - Multiple architectures: ResNet, U-Net, and custom CNNs